 Registering with the member centre on our web site can be a little tricky because it is case-sensitive.
 Be sure your use of upper and lowercase match your IABC record.
 If you see asterisks in the password field, retype your password.
 Sometimes a different password becomes the default and prevents entry.
 Another common error is to put a space at the beginning or end of the data entry field.
 If you do this, the web site will recognize it as a character and therefore will not recognize your information.
 If you still have problems please e-mail Member Relations at

 Dues vary based on your chapter and country.
 New and lapsed members owe US$40 in application fees in addition to these amounts.

 If you live in an area not represented on the dues chart, please email member relations () with your location and request for a dues quote.

 There are nine types of IABC membership:

 Professional: The vast majority of IABC members are professional members.
 Annual dues for professional members vary widely, so be sure to consult our online dues list (PDF) for details.
 Note: Some countries are charged a lower amount for international dues, based on economic conditions.
 A US$40 application fee applies to new and lapsed members.

 Corporate Package: Corporate packages offer discounts to groups of five or more employees from the same company.
 Members of a corporate package can, however, be located in all different parts of the world.
 To initiate a package, payment for all members must be made at the same time (dues for current IABC members will be prorated according to time left on the membership).
-Packages also offer discounts on IABC knowledge products and the annual International Conference.
+Packages also offer discounts on IABC knowledge products and the annual World Conference.
 Organizations of any type are welcome to take advantage of corporate packages.